Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

         style.BackgroundImage = backgroundImage;
         ```

-    2. Optionally, you can add buttons or a reply field to an active notification.
+    -   Optionally, you can add buttons or a reply field to an active notification.
         -   To add buttons:
-            1. To add a button, create a new instance of the [Tizen.Applications.Notifications.Notification.ButtonAction](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.ButtonAction.html) class.
-You can add up to 3 buttons into a single active notification.
+            -   To add a button, create a new instance of the [Tizen.Applications.Notifications.Notification.ButtonAction](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.ButtonAction.html) class.
+You can add up to 3 buttons into a single active notification:

                 ```csharp
                 Notification.ButtonAction button = new Notification.ButtonAction();